 Aside from adding beauty to where it is planted, the prickly pear cactus is also used as

 - And even a natural barrier or fence.

 These have had a huge influence on its top ranking position among the cacti.
 No wonder it’s quite popular!

 Here, the fruit is the most known to be the edible part.
 It’s not the only one, though.
-The stem segments are also eaten when they’re still young.
+Not only is the fruit eaten but also The stem segments are also eaten when they’re still young.
 Maybe not so much when the plant is mature simply because that would hurt, like a lot!

 But the fruit is the main source of food on the prickly pear cactus.
-Check out some other edible succulents in this article!
+Also check out some other edible succulents in this article!